yifan0414/yifan0414/README.md

 - - [ ] MIT 18.06

-💞️ I highly recommend you check my notes which use the modern editor obsidian (https://github.com/SnakeHit/CSNote)
+💞️ I highly recommend you to check my notes which use the modern editor obsidian (https://github.com/SnakeHit/CSNote)